tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 ## Goroutine support

-In TinyGo, Goroutine is implmeneted through LLVM's coroutine (see [this blog post](https://aykevl.nl/2019/02/tinygo-goroutines)).
+In TinyGo, Goroutine is implemented through LLVM's coroutine (see [this blog post](https://aykevl.nl/2019/02/tinygo-goroutines)).

 In Envoy, Wasm modules are run in the event driven manner, and therefore the "scheduler" is not executed once the main function exits.
 That means you cannot have the expected behavior of Goroutine as in ordinary host environments.